Facebook announced today that Power Editor and Ads Manager will be combining into one tool.

 In fact, Facebook says your work will now be saved via automatic drafts.
 You will, however, need to review and publish any changes that need to go live (as you do in Power Editor).
 To help make sure that an advertiser with unsaved changes doesn’t forget, Facebook will surface reminders inviting you to review and publish your changes.

 One Source for Reports

-Great, so there’s now one unified place to create Facebook campaigns, ad sets, and ads.
+Great, so there’s now one unified place to create Facebook campaigns, An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined., and ads.
 That was certainly a source of confusion for advertisers — particularly new advertisers.
 But what about reports?